The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Introduction

-The importance of answering this question has been widely recognized, as Pattanaik~\citet[p.187]{Pattanaik1978:Strategy} discussed for (coalitional) manipulation soon after the discovery of the Gibbard-Satterthwaite theorem: {\em ``For, if the likelihood of such strategic voting is negligible, then one need not be unduly worried about the existence of the possibility as such.'' }
+The significance of addressing this question has been widely recognized, as~\citet[p.187]{Pattanaik1978:Strategy} discussed for (coalitional) manipulation soon after the discovery of the Gibbard-Satterthwaite theorem: {\em ``For, if the likelihood of such strategic voting is negligible, then one need not be unduly worried about the existence of the possibility as such.''} The answer to this question also plays a central role in many other studies, and a small influence can be positive news or negative news depending on the context.
+For example, a small influence is desirable under various robustness measures, such as decisiveness and privacy~\citep{Liu2020:How}.
+On the other hand, a large influence is desirable in justifying the {\em voting power} of small groups of voters~\citep{Banzhaf-III1968:One-Man}, and therefore would encourage voter turnout~\citep{Downs1957:An-Economic,Riker1968:A-Theory}.

+Surprisingly, the question remains largely open despite its significance and long history.
+Little was known for variable coalition size $B$, other means of influence, such as margin of victory ($\mov$), vote controls, and bribery~\citep{Faliszewski2016:Control}, and/or other probabilistic models for generating votes.
+Previous work faces two challenges: first, IC has been widely criticized of being unrealistic (see, e.g., \citep[p.~30]{Nurmi1999:Voting}, \citep[p.~104]{Gehrlein2006:Condorcets}, and~\citep{Lehtinen2007:Unrealistic}), which means that the conclusions drawn under IC may only have limited implications in practice.
+Second, technically, existing tools for likelihood analysis, especially various central limit theorems, are too coarse due to an $O(\frac{1}{\sqrt n})$ error~\citep{Xia2020:The-Smoothed}.
+Accurately bounding the likelihood is desirable, because the $O(\frac{1}{\sqrt n})$ upper bound in previous work may still be too large, especially when an influenceable election leads to a high social cost, such as the wide spread of negative news in a well-connected society~\citep{Xia2023:Semi-Random}.